tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/intermediate.rst

 0. Start From Beginner Solution (Optional)
 ==========================================

-If you wish to use the beginner solution of the last tutorial as a starting point:
+If you wish to use the beginner solution of the last tutorial as a starting point enter the following commands into a terminal:

 .. parsed-literal::